3 Reasons I Love Coffee Sock’s Cloth Filters (+ How To Brew Coffee With Them)

 🗃 Filed under: EQUIPMENT

-For the first time in years, a new coffee product has seriously disrupted my regular coffee routine: the coffee sock!
+For the first time in years, a new coffee product has seriously disrupted my regular coffee routine.

 coffee sock cloth filters